alemorenop/qkdnetsim-testbed/README.md

 ### 2. Key relay — intermediate node without a direct Alice–Bob link (`examples/key-relay/`)

-In this scenario, Alice and Bob do not have a direct QKD link.
-They communicate through a trusted intermediate node with its own KMS.
+This scenario is a testbed extension rather than a topology reproduced from the point-to-point emulation paper.
+Alice and Bob do not have a direct QKD
+link: two QKD segments are joined by a trusted intermediate node with its own KMS.
 The node relays keys using the functionality already provided by `QKDKeyManagerSystemApplication` (`RelayConsumption`, `WasteRelay`, `ConfigureRSBuffers`, and related methods), together with hop-by-hop OTP encryption through `skey_create`.
 Alice and Bob ultimately share actual key material without either endpoint seeing the raw key from the other QKD segment.
 End-to-end encrypted traffic flows between the H8 and H9 application nodes and is verified with temporary `tcpdump` samples.

 Topology (9 Docker containers):